-- of all other land masses.
-The contributions of these different emission tracers on the composition of the anticyclone are highly variable in time, but in general the highest contribution are from North India and Southeast Asia.
-In the early ( $\approx$ June to mid-July) and late period (September/October) of the monsoon season 2012, contributions from Southeast Asia are highest (up to 13% and 23%, respectively, using a value of 4.5 PVU to mark the edge of the - anticyclone).
-In the intervening period (≈ mid-July to mid-August), air masses from North India have the strongest contribution to the composition of the anticyclone (up to 18%).
+have an a larger impact on the composition of the Asian monsoon anticyclone in contrast to than emission tracers of all other land masses.
+The contributions of these different emission 5 tracers on the composition of the anticyclone are highly variable in time, but in general the highest contribution are from North India and Southeast Asia.
+In the early (\approx June to mid-July) and late period (September/October) of the monsoon season 2012, contributions from Southeast Asia are highest (up to 13% and 23%, respectively, using a value of 4.5 PVU to mark the edge of the anticyclone).
+In the intervening period (\approx mid-July to mid-August), air 10 masses from North India have the strongest contribution to the composition of the anticyclone (up to 18%).
 This behaviour is likely caused by the large scale northward moving 30 to 60 day oscillations of the Asian monsoon evident in repeatedly northward-propagating wet spells during the summer monsoon season.
-Short-term intraseasonal variations (10-20 days) are found - in the contribution for air masses originating in North India, which is likely associated to westward propagating 10 to 20 day oscillations of the South Asian summer monsoon found on a smaller horizontal scale.
-Our simulation confirms that both North India including the Tibetan Plateau (Bergman et al., 2013) and Southeast Asia including the eastern part of Bay of Bengal, South Asian subcontinent, Western Pacific, and the Philippine Seas (Park et al., - 25 2009; Chen et al., 2012) are important source regions for the chemical composition of the Asian monsoon anticyclone.
+Short-term intraseasonal variations (10-20 days) are found in the contribution for air masses originating in North India, which is likely 15 associated to westward propagating 10 to 20 day oscillations of the South Asian summer monsoon found on a smaller horizontal scale.
+Our simulation confirms that both North India including the Tibetan Plateau (Bergman et al., 2013) and Southeast Asia including the eastern part of Bay of Bengal, South Asian subcontinent, Western Pacific, and the Philippine Seas (Park et al., 2009; Chen et al., 2012) are important source regions for the chemi-20 cal composition of the Asian monsoon anticyclone.
 Our simulations demonstrate that the contributions of different boundary source regions to the composition of the Asian monsoon anticyclone show strong intraseasonal variations.
 Thus the chemical contribution of the Asian monsoon anticyclone is a fingerprint of the regional temporal variation of convective processes.
-The variability of the composition of the Asian monsoon anticyclone over the course of the monsoon season is therefore more complex than hitherto believed.
+Therefore the processes are The variability of the composition of the Asian 25 monsoon anticyclone over the course of the monsoon season is therefore more complex than hitherto believed.